dilbwagsingh/electronic-voting/README.md

 ## Development environment setup

 Well you are in luck this time.
-This app is **fully dockerized** and setting up you development enviroment is as simple as running the following command from the root directory of the app.
+This app is **fully dockerized** and setting up you development enviroment is as simple as running a simple command from the root directory of the app.

+But before that you will need to create a .env file inside the backend folder.
+You can take reference from the .env.example file I provided for the exact variables that are to be created.

 ```Makefile:
 make run-dev